DETAILED ACTION

 receive, from at least one electronic device of the plurality of electronic devices, a first signal associated with a first physiological response of the user;

-cause, based on the estimate of the state of the user, presentation of an electronic representation of a personalized psychophysiological stimuli via a second electronic device embedded in an environment local to the user.
+cause, based on the estimate of the state of the user, presentation of an electronic representation of a personalized psychophysiological stimuli via a second electronic device embedded in an environment local to the user and distinct from a wearable or handheld device used by the user, wherein the personalized psychophysiological stimuli comprises psychophysiological feedback configured to encourage neurophysiological self-regulation by the user and is personalized based on the historical record and real-time responses of the user or generic norm patterns for the group that the user belongs to.

-These steps of receiving a first signal associated with a physiological response of the user, determining, based on the signal, an estimate of a state of het user, and causing, based on the estimate of the state of the user, presentation of a personalized psychophysiological stimuli, as drafted, under the broadest reasonable interpretation, includes performance of the limitation in the mind but for recitation of generic computer components.
+These steps of receiving a first signal associated with a physiological response of the user, determining, based on the signal, an estimate of a state of the user such as by comparing signals to a historical record of the user, and causing, based on the estimate of the state of the user, presentation of a personalized psychophysiological stimuli, as drafted, under the broadest reasonable interpretation, includes performance of the limitation in the mind but for recitation of generic computer components.
 That is, other than reciting steps as performed by the generic computer components, nothing in the claim element precludes the step from practically being performed in the mind.
 For example, but for the receiving a first signal associated with a physiological response of the user language, receiving a signal in the context of this claim encompasses a mental process of a person or entity either collecting physiological response data from the user, such as via observation, or receiving the data from a medium that the person or entity is using.
-Similarly, the limitation of determining an estimate of a state of the user based on the collected signal, as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, such as a person or entity diagnosing the user based on the collected physiological response data.
+Similarly, the limitation of determining an estimate of a state of the user based on the collected signal and comparing the first signal to a historical record of the user's neurophysiological responses to cognitive and/or emotional state-inducing environmental stimuli, as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, such as a person or entity diagnosing the user based on the collected physiological response data and known patient/user historical data.
 For example, but for the causing presentation of representation of a personalized psychophysiological stimuli language, presentation of stimuli in the context of this claim encompasses a mental process of a human or entity choosing content to output to a user given the user’s psychological or physiological state.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Dependent claims recite additional subject matter which further narrows or defines the abstract idea embodied in the claims (such as claims 2-11, 13-18, & 20, reciting particular aspects of how the signal may be collected or how the representation may be outputted may be performed in the mind but for recitation of generic computer components).